openpreserve/plato/CONTRIBUTE.md

 	NOTE: If your database is set up for the first time, you have to:

-	1. Build plannginsuite.ear with the additional parameter: <pre> -Ddatabase.schema.generation=create </pre>
+	1. Build planningsuite.ear with the additional parameter: <pre> -Ddatabase.schema.generation=create </pre>
 	   and deploy it to JBoss (like described above)
 	2. Stop JBoss
-	3. Build plannginsuite.ear once more without the additional parameter and deploy it again.
+	3. Build planningsuite.ear once more without the additional parameter and deploy it again.
 	   This is **important**, otherwise the database gets re-created with each start - and your data gets lost

 	To run tests: